As a consumer of mobile phone products and services, you have the right to:

 The two most common instances where the right to terminate are around coverage and price changes, says Paterson.

 Coverage If you're told you'll get coverage in your home, then your phone must provide coverage.
-Optus recently had to allow its customers to cancel their contracts after it was found to have made misleading claims about its level of coverage.
+In one case on record, Optus had to allow its customers to cancel their contracts after it was found to have made misleading claims about its level of coverage.
 Check the telco's coverage map on their website or ask the salesperson before committing to a contract.

 Price change You also have the right to cancel your contract early if the telco changes the terms of the contract, for example by announcing a price rise.
 While most telcos can and do reserve the right to change the terms, they can't force you to go along with it.
 If you don't agree, you'll have to cancel your contract, which can be tricky if you have a handset that may be half paid off.
 You'll either have to pay the telco out for your phone or return it and lose your equity in it, says Paterson.